beginning of content

 The goal of treatment in metastatic breast cancer is to increase your life expectancy, improve your quality of life and manage your symptoms, but usually not to cure the cancer.

 Being diagnosed with metastatic breast cancer can bring up many emotions for you, your family and friends.
-It is important to speak to your doctor or nurse about this so they can help you get support.
+It is important to speak to your doctor or nurse about this so they can help you get mental health support.

 Can metastatic breast cancer be prevented?

-If breast cancer is prevented then it will not become metastatic.
-There is no proven way to definitely prevent breast cancer, but the risk can be reduced by managing some of the risk factors, such as by being a healthy weight and limiting alcohol.
+There is no proven way to definitely prevent breast cancer.
+However, you can help lower some of the risk factors, by being a healthy weight and limiting alcohol.

 Resources and support